johnnyb1694/johnnyb1694/README.md

 My name is Johnny Breen.

-I am a [developer at Canopius Group](https://www.linkedin.com/in/johnnybreen/), London.
+I currently work as a Python [developer at Canopius Group](https://www.linkedin.com/in/johnnybreen/), based in London.

 My day-to-day work involves building documented and tested software packages with the programming language Python.
 I also have a decent knowledge of SQL.